Malcolm Butler: Mystery Surrounds Bill Belichick’s Super Bowl Benching Of Star Cornerback

 He not the first to get caught with weed, ????????♂️, curfew also meant we are not allowed to have guest especially women.
 I’ve ate chicken(Popeyes) in the room with a player and his wife after curfew.
 Bill seen that look in Toms eyes last night and thought we can win without our role players.
 Tom played the greatest game last name in super bowl history (statistically).
 But when you do wrong, nothing good can come out of that.
 Tom did everything he could do last night.
 Tom Brady was the goat last night.
 Malcolm’s presence was missed and felt last night. #facts ????

-As alluded to above, Tom Brady had a spectacular, and perhaps wasted, performance in the Super Bowl in his quest for a sixth ring.
+Superstar Tom Brady had a spectacular, and perhaps wasted, performance for the Patriots in the Super Bowl in his quest for a sixth ring.
 He was 28 for 48 for a total of 505 yards, the most yardage by a QB in Super Bowl history.
 He threw three touchdown passes, with no interceptions, and the Patriots remarkably were never forced to punt the ball away.
 In fact, there was only one punt in the entire game, that obviously by the Eagles.
 Against this backdrop, any gambler who took the under was way off the mark.

 If caught in the end zone, which almost happened, Brady’s Hail Mary pass could have sent the game into overtime if the Patriots were successful on what could have been the most consequential two-point conversion attempt in NFL history.